tympollack/n-cube/README.md

 * 3.1.3
  * Bug fix: Fixed bug in rule engine where `Boolean.equals()` was being called instead of `isTrue()` - which uses proper Groovy Truth.
 This bug was introduced in 3.1.1.
 * 3.1.2
- * Bug fix: Tightened up regex pattern match that is used to expand relative references into `getRelativeCubeCell()` calls.
+ * Bug fix: Tightened up regex pattern match that is used to expand short-hand relative references into `getCell()` calls.
 This prevents it from matching popular Java/Groovy annotations in the source code wtihin an expression cell.
  * Started work on `GitPersister`
 * 3.1.1
  * Bindings to rule axis with a name is O(1) - directly starts evaluating the named condition.